smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 SmartAnthill protocol stack is intended to provide various services between two entities: SmartAnthill Central Controller and SmartAnthill Device.
 Most of these services are of request-response nature.
 To implement them while imposing the least requirements on the resource-stricken SmartAnthill Device, all interactions within SmartAnthill protocol stack at the levels between SACP and SAGDP (inclusive) are considered as “packet chains”, when one of the parties initiates communication by sending a packet P1, another party responds with a packet P2, then first party may respond to P2 with P3 and so on.

 Chains are initiated by the topmost protocol is SmartAnthill protocol layer, SACP, and are supported by all the layers between SACP and SAGDP (inclusive).
 Whenever SACP issues a packet to an underlying protocol, it MUST specify whether a packet is a first, intermediate, or last within a “packet chain” (using 'is-first' and 'is-last' flags; note that due to “rules of engagement” described below, 'is-first' and 'is-last' flags are inherently incompatible, which MAY be relied on by implementation).
-This information allows underlying protocols (down to SAGDP) to arrange for proper retransmission if some packets are lost during communication, see "SAGDP" document for details.
+This information allows underlying protocols (down to SAGDP) to arrange for proper retransmission if some packets are lost during communication, see
+:ref:`sagdp` document for details.

 Starting from SADLP-* and above, there is a virtual link established between SmartAnthill Central Controller and SmartAnthill Device.
 Normally (as guaranteed by SAGDP) only one outstanding packet is allowed on each such virtual link.
 There is one exception to this rule, which is described below.